 Vendors need to do more today, beyond providing the specific product or service they offer.
 The experience and support a vendor provides its customers are as critical a factor in the B2B buyer’s decision-making as is the quality of the product or service itself.
 The abilities of any given vendor to be a full-service partner and take on an advisory role to its customers can be key differentiators.
 That’s why including time clocks in your offerings has great upside for your business model.

-Of course, you can’t just offer up any old time clock.
+Of course, you can’t just offer up any old employee time clock.
 You want to partner with a time clock vendor that has the selection and quality that meets the needs of your customer base.
 You also want to partner with a time clock company that takes the same supportive, consultative approach to its customers as you take towards yours.

-Here are the questions to research and ask of any potential time clock vendor before you decide to recommend or offer their time clocks.
+Here are the questions to research and ask of any potential employee time clock vendor before you decide to recommend or offer their time clocks.

 1. What is the lifespan of your clocks?